floodlight-sports/floodlight/docs/source/compendium/2_design.rst

     However, we are fully aware that sports data processing is full of choices.
 Many algorithms or standard procedures can be done this way or that way, which require selecting a default behavior.
 In these cases, we intend to choose a sensible default that is independent of any data flavours or personal preferences.
 In case multiple options are available, we inform the user about our choice and include handling processing alternatives via function parameters.

-    We also try to not exclude any potential personal preferences or use cases by requirements that are to strict, or function calls that are narrower in their scope as their name and description promises.
+    We also try to not exclude any potential personal preferences or use cases by requirements that are too strict, or function calls that are narrower in their scope as their name and description promises.

 6. **Intuitive High-Level Interfaces**